segmentio/segment-docs/src/unified-profiles/segment-for-flex.md

 ## (Optional) Add additional sources and destinations to your workspace

-After you complete the guided setup of your Segment for Flex workspace, you can use [Advanced Segment](https://app.segment.com/goto-my-workspace/overview){:target="_blank"} to add an additional 5 sources and 3 destinations to your workspace.
+After you complete the Segment for Flex guided setup, you can use [Advanced Segment](https://app.segment.com/goto-my-workspace/overview){:target="_blank"} to connect your workspace to additional *sources*, or websites, server libraries, mobile SDKs, or cloud applications that can send data into Segment, and *destinations*, or apps and business tools that receive forwarded data from Segment.

 See the [Segment for Flex entitlements and limitations documentation](#segment-for-flex-entitlements-and-limitations) documentation for more information about the sources and destinations supported by Segment for Flex workspaces.

 ### Add a source to your workspace

 > info "Eligible sources"
-> For more information about the kinds of destinations you can add to your workspace, see the [Sources](#sources) documentation.
+> You can add up to 5 sources to your Segment for Flex workspace.
+For more information about the kinds of sources you can add to your workspace, see the [Sources](#sources) documentation.

 To add a source to your Segment for Flex workspace:
 1. Open your Segment for Flex workspace in [Advanced Segment](https://app.segment.com/goto-my-workspace/overview){:target="_blank"} mode.